Pigs in a blanket

-Pigs in a blanket is a small hot dog or other sausage wrapped in pastry commonly served as an appetizer in the United States.
-The similarity in name with that of the UK dish pigs in blankets, which is a sausage wrapped in bacon, sometimes causes confusion.
+In the United States, pigs in a blanket are small hot dogs or other sausages individually wrapped in pastry.
+It is commonly served as an appetizer.

 Ingredients and preparation

-The term "pigs in a blanket" typically refers to hot dogs in croissant dough, but may include Vienna sausages, cocktail or breakfast/link sausages baked inside biscuit dough or croissant dough.
+In the United States the term "pigs in a blanket" typically refers to hot dogs in croissant dough, but may include Vienna sausages, cocktail or breakfast/link sausages baked inside biscuit dough or croissant dough.
 American cookbooks from the 1800s have recipes for "little pigs in blankets", but this is a rather different dish of oysters rolled in bacon similar to angels on horseback.
-The modern version can be traced back to at least 1940, when a US Army cookbook lists "Pork Sausage Links (Pigs) in Blankets".
+The modern version can be traced back to at least 1940, when a U.S. Army cookbook lists "Pork Sausage Links (Pigs) in Blankets".

 The dough is sometimes homemade, but canned dough is most common.
 Pancake dough is also sometimes used, although this combination is more commonly served like a corn dog and sold as a pancake on a stick.
 The larger variety is served as a quick and easy main course or a light meal (particularly for children) at lunch or supper while the smaller version is served as an appetizer.
 In Texas, kolaches or klobasneks are a similar dish which originates from Czech immigrants.
 The meat or savory part, often a sausage but not always, is wrapped in kolache dough and not croissant dough.
 This dish in Texas is most commonly referred to as "kolache", although traditional Czech-style kolaches are a sweet dish, not a savory dish.